 The patient is evaluated for potentially treatable causes; a useful memory aid is "Hs and Ts":

-H:Hypoxia, hypovolemia, acidosis (hydrogen ion), hyperkalemia or hypokalemia, hypothermia, hypoglycemia
+H:Hypoxia, hypovolemia, acidosis (hydrogen ion), hyperkalemia or hypokalemia, hypothermia

 Unfortunately, many causes are not identified during cardiopulmonary resuscitation (CPR).
-Clinical examination, chest ultrasonography, and chest x-ray can detect tension pneumothorax Diagnosis Tension pneumothorax is accumulation of air in the pleural space under pressure, compressing the lungs and decreasing venous return to the heart.
+Clinical examination, chest ultrasonography during CPR, and chest x-ray taken after return of spontaneous circulation following needle thoracostomy can detect pneumothorax, which suggests tension pneumothorax Diagnosis Tension pneumothorax is accumulation of air in the pleural space under pressure, compressing the lungs and decreasing venous return to the heart.
 (See also Overview of Thoracic Trauma.)
-Tension... read more .
+Tension... read more physiology, during the arrest.
 Cardiac ultrasonography can detect cardiac contractions and recognize cardiac tamponade Diagnosis Cardiac tamponade is accumulation of blood in the pericardial sac of sufficient volume and pressure to impair cardiac filling.
-Patients typically have hypotension, muffled heart tones, and distended... read more , extreme hypovolemia (empty heart), right ventricular overload suggesting pulmonary embolism, and focal wall motion abnormalities suggesting myocardial infarction (MI) Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
-Symptoms include chest discomfort with or without dyspnea, nausea, and diaphoresis.... read more .
-Rapid bedside blood tests can detect abnormal levels of potassium or glucose.
+Patients typically have hypotension, muffled heart tones, and distended... read more , extreme hypovolemia (empty heart), right ventricular overload suggesting pulmonary embolism, and focal wall motion abnormalities suggesting myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
+Symptoms include chest discomfort with or without dyspnea, nausea, and/or diaphoresis... read more (MI).
+Rapid bedside blood tests can detect abnormal levels of potassium.
 History given by family or rescue personnel may suggest overdose.

 Survival to hospital discharge, particularly neurologically intact survival, is a more meaningful outcome than simply return of spontaneous circulation.